kks32-docs/2022-gns/paper.md

 ## Dataset format

-The data loader provided with the PyTorch implementation utilizes the more general `.npz` format.
+We use the numpy `.npz` format for storing positional data for GNS training.
 The `.npz` format includes a list of tuples of arbitrary length where each tuple corresponds to a differenet training trajectory and is of the form `(position, particle_type)`.
 The data loader provides `INPUT_SEQUENCE_LENGTH` positions, set equal to six by default, to provide the GNS with the last `INPUT_SEQUENCE_LENGTH` minus one positions as input to predict the position at the next time step.
 The `position` is a 3-D tensor of shape `(n_time_steps, n_particles, n_dimensions)` and `particle_type` is a 1-D tensor of shape `(n_particles)`.

 The dataset contains: